A rare photograph of Martin Solomon |

 Martin Herbert Bernard Solomon was born in Kensington, London, in October 1915.
 His father was a prominent British Zionist who, after the war until his death in 1948, advised the British authorities in respect of Jews in the British area of Germany.

 Solomon was educated at Rugby and Christ's College, Cambridge, and became a theatrical manager and producer in London, working on shows at venues including the Savoy and Kingsway Theatres.
 One show for which Solomon was producer was 1937's Flying Blind at the Arts Theatre, Westminster.
 The lead was James Mason, just as his ascent to Hollywood stardom was beginning, opposite the actress who would become his first wife, Pamela Kellino.
-He would also manage the rising stars John Mills and Leigh-on-Sea-born Michael Wilding.
+Solomon would also manage the rising stars John Mills and Leigh-on-Sea-born Michael Wilding.

 Solomon enrolled in the Royal Naval Volunteer Supplementary Reserve (attached to London Division RNVR) in 1938.
 Following just four days of training at HMS King Alfred (Portsmouth shore establishment), Solomon was one of four officers to graduate, those few being the only ones that had a complete uniform!
 All four joined Thames Naval Control based at HMS Leigh (Southend pier).
-With digs in the Palace Hotel, Solomon commanded a number of Thames tugs as the outer patrol.
+With digs in the nearby Palace Hotel, Solomon commanded a number of Thames tugs as the outer patrol.

 In response to the new Admiralty commands requesting boats and the crews to go to Dunkirk, Commander Bowles* at Southend, ordered Solomon to assemble the Leigh and other Southend boats for dispatch to Dunkirk, but Solomon was ordered not to join them.
 He ignored this and later just claimed in his report that he had been ordered to go.